Quillen (co)homology of divided power algebras over an operad: Example: The operad Lie

 \subsubsection{Kähler differentials}

 What we call the module of Kähler differentials of the Lie algebra $L$ is, by analogy with the case of commutative algebras, the $L$-Beck module $\Omega_{\RLie}(L)$ which represents the functor of Beck derivations.
-It follows from \cref{thm:mod}, \cref{prop:Beckdev} and \cite{Pareigis68}*{Lemma~2.1} that the module $\Omega_{\RLie}(L)$ of Kähler differentials is nothing else than the $w(L)$-module $C(L)$ considered by Pareigis in \cite{Pareigis68}, cf.\ \cite{Dokas04}*{\S 1.3}.
+It follows from Theorem~\ref{thm:mod}, Proposition~\ref{prop:Beckdev} and \cite{Pareigis68}*{Lemma~2.1} that the module $\Omega_{\RLie}(L)$ of Kähler differentials is the $w(L)$-module $C(L)$ considered by Pareigis in \cite{Pareigis68}, cf.\ \cite{Dokas04}*{\S 1.3}.

-\begin{theo}[\cite{Pareigis68}] The module of Kähler differentials $\Omega_{\RLie}(L)$ for the restricted Lie algebra $L$ is the $w(L)$-module with the following presentation: the generators are the symbols $dl$ for $l\in L$, and the relations are:
+\begin{theo}[\cite{Pareigis68}] The module of Kähler differentials of the restricted Lie algebra $L$, $\Omega_{\RLie}(L)$, is the $w(L)$-module with the following presentation: the generators are the symbols $dl$ for $l\in L$, and the relations are:

 \end{theo}